 - Thanks to the last interview, you can agree on any final obligations to the employee.

-- You will receive an objective assessment of the atmosphere and ethics in the team.
+- You will receive an objective assessment of the atmosphere and ethics within the team.

-- Learn about recruitment needs and onboarding challenges within the company.
+- The right questions will reveal recruitment needs and onboarding challenges within the company.

 - Understand how attractive the conditions for career growth in your business are.

-From any position, exit interviews are beneficial to both parties.
+From any position, exit interviews are beneficial to employers and personnel.

 5 Tips for Asking Exit Survey Interview Questions